plkumjorn/FIND/index.md

 ## Results
 The following pages show word clouds (or, literally, n-gram clouds) of the CNN models we experimented on in the paper.
 If you want to use the original trained models in the experiments, please contact [Piyawat](https://www.doc.ic.ac.uk/~pl1515/) (pl1515 [at] imperial [dot] ac [dot] uk).
+You can then follow the jupyter notebook [load_and_run.ipynb](https://github.com/plkumjorn/FIND/blob/master/load_and_run.ipynb) as an example to load and run a pre-trained model.

 - [Experiment 1: Yelp](https://plkumjorn.github.io/FIND/results/1A_yelp)
 - [Experiment 1: Amazon Products](https://plkumjorn.github.io/FIND/results/1B_amazonproducts)